-Member outcomes
+Member outcomes assessment

-We were pleased to release the outcomes of GESB's inaugural member outcomes assessment where our performance on a range of measures, both quantitative and qualitative, was assessed against the performance of MySuper products across the industry.
+During the year, we were pleased to publish the results of our second annual member outcomes assessment, where our performance on a range of quantitative and qualitative measures was assessed against the performance of like products across the industry.
+This year we extended our assessment to include our My Super equivalent, Choice and Retirement Income products.